JoeySchouten/bubble-levelgen/README.md

         difficulty added per level
     diff_per_star : int
         difficulty per star
+    minimum_difficulty : int
-    field_width : int
+        minimum difficulty for the generation, will be used if calculated difficulty is lower field_width : int
         the maximum number of bubbles in your top row field_height : int